davidje13/SequenceDiagram/docs/CONTRIBUTING.md

 All test files follow the naming convention of `<filename>_spec.js`, and must be listed in `/scripts/spec.js`.
-Linting automatically applies to all files which are loaded during testing.
+Linting automatically applies to all files with a `.js` extension.

 You can run the tests by opening `test.htm` in a browser.